Parks & Recreation Master Plan Update

 You're also invited to submit any questions or concerns you have using the "Share Your Feedback" form below.

-The Town of Wake Forest is embarking on the journey to update the 2015 Parks & Recreation Master Plan through its “Play It Forward Wake Forest” initiative coordinated by the Parks, Recreation & Cultural Resources (PRCR) Department and PRCR Advisory Board.
+In July 2023, the Town of Wake Forest began the process of updating the 2015 Parks & Recreation Master Plan through an initiative entitled “Play It Forward Wake Forest.”
+Coordinated by the Parks, Recreation & Cultural Resources (PRCR) Department and PRCR Advisory Board, the 14-month initiative culminated with the release of the 2024 Updated PRCR Master Plan.

 What is the Master Plan?